gentrace/gentrace-node/packages/core/api-extractor-reports/core.api.md

 // Warnings were encountered during analysis:
 //
-// dist/index.d.ts:169:5 - (ae-forgotten-export) The symbol "Metadata" needs to be exported by the entry point index.d.ts
+// dist/api/v1-api.d.ts:46:5 - (ae-forgotten-export) The symbol "RequestArgs" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:1975:9 - (ae-forgotten-export) The symbol "PipelineLike" needs to be exported by the entry point index.d.ts
+// dist/api/v2-api.d.ts:710:9 - (ae-forgotten-export) The symbol "FilterableMetadataInputValue" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:2041:9 - (ae-forgotten-export) The symbol "StepRunWhitelistDescriptor" needs to be exported by the entry point index.d.ts
+// dist/models/run-request.d.ts:50:9 - (ae-forgotten-export) The symbol "MetadataValueObject" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:2377:9 - (ae-forgotten-export) The symbol "MetadataValueObject" needs to be exported by the entry point index.d.ts
+// dist/providers/context.d.ts:15:5 - (ae-forgotten-export) The symbol "Metadata" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:4063:5 - (ae-forgotten-export) The symbol "RequestArgs" needs to be exported by the entry point index.d.ts
+// dist/providers/pipeline-run.d.ts:40:9 - (ae-forgotten-export) The symbol "PipelineLike" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:4988:9 - (ae-forgotten-export) The symbol "FilterableMetadataInputValue" needs to be exported by the entry point index.d.ts
+// dist/providers/pipeline-run.d.ts:106:9 - (ae-forgotten-export) The symbol "StepRunWhitelistDescriptor" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)